 Biodiversity in Misool Eco Resort, Indonesia

-It's no secret that Raja Ampat is one of our favourite dive destinations in the world, so we were thrilled when episode four of Our Planet highlighted the area around Misool Eco Resort - one of the only places in the world where biodiversity is actually improving.
+It's no secret that we love diving in Indonesia and Raja Ampat is one of our favourite dive destinations in the world, so we were thrilled when episode four of Our Planet highlighted the area around Misool Eco Resort - one of the only places in the world where biodiversity is actually improving.
 Case in point: the unilateral nature reserve around Misool means there are now 25 times more sharks here than there were a decade ago, plus there has been a huge increase in the number of manta rays and turtles, too.
 This is a remarkable feat - particularly when compared to the more negative scenes of declining coral reefs elsewhere in the world that were shown in the episode - proof that the great efforts being done by the Misool Foundation are really paying off.

 Sharks in Fakarava, French Polynesia